hawara-es/docker-laravel/README.md

 - `dev`: enables XDebug and opens MySQL port to the host,
 - `mailhog`: enables a MailHog email catcher,

-Finally, you can choose how your volumes will be handled:

-- `volume-on-container`: keeps the volumes in the containers,
-- `volume-on-host`: uses volumes shared with the host.

 #### Service Versions

 | Service | Version |